-Pursuant to the requirement of the Securities and Exchange Commission, this Annual Corporate Governance Report is signed on behalf of the registrant by the undersigned, thereunto duly authorized, in the City of \\\\\\ on \\\\\, 20\\\\.
+signed on behalf of the registrant by the undersigned on, 20 , thereunto duly authorized, in the City of

 SIGNATURES

+(ORIGINAL SIGNE •

+EDUARDO M. COJUAN •

-(ORIGINAL SIGNED) EDUARDO M. COJUANGCO, JR. Chairman of the Board and Chief Executive Officer
+Chairman of the Boa Chief Executive Of

+(ORIGINAL SIGNED) (ORIGINAL SIGNED)

-(ORIGINAL SIGNED) MINITA V. CHICO-NAZARIO Independent Director (ORIGINAL SIGNED) ANGELINA S. GUTIERREZ Independent Director
+MINITA V. CHICO-NAZARIO Independent Director ANGELINA S. GUTIERREZ Independent Director

+(ORIGINAL SIGNE ED)

-(ORIGINAL SIGNED) VIRGILIO S. JACINTO Compliance Officer
+VIRGILIO S. JACIN · · ·

+Compliance Office cer

-SUBSCRIBED AND SWORN to before me this 21st day of June 2013, affiant(s) exhibiting to me their \\\\\\, as follows:
+SUBSCRIBED AND SWORN to before me this $21^{\text{st}}$ day of June 2013, a as follows: ffiant(s) exhibiting to me their